 A new interactive map of Queensland has captured the diversity of collaborations between cane growers and scientists working together to improve reef water quality over the past decade.

-CANEGROWERS is pleased to showcase nearly 50 Research, Development and Extension (RD&E) projects underway or completed in Queensland's cane farming districts that have been helping to reduce the amount of nutrient and pesticide run-off into the Great Barrier Reef lagoon since 2008.
+CANEGROWERS is pleased to showcase around 50 Research, Development and Extension (RD&E) projects underway or completed in Queensland's cane farming districts that have been helping to reduce the amount of nutrient and pesticide run-off into the Great Barrier Reef lagoon since 2008.

 The Sugarcane RD&E and the Great Barrier Reef Interactive Story Map covers the topics of water quality and monitoring; soil and nutrient planning; chemical use; and Smartcane BMP and other projects.